hashgraph/hedera-local-node/README.md

             --d or --detached for starting in detached mode.
             --verbose set the verbose level.
 Defaults to 'info' choices are "info" & "trace" --h or --host to override the default host.
-            --n or --network to override the default configuration.
-Defaults to mainnet.
             --l or --limits to enable/disable the JSON-RPC relay rate limits.
 Defaults to true.
             --dev to enable/disable developer mode.
             --full to enable/disable full mode.
 Production local-node.